 Although an agreement to sell a UAE commercial shop has its foundations laid with the representations and warranties, an indemnification clause will give it some more strength.
 If the seller fails in disclosing any liability of the commercial shop or somehow chose to conceal it, a seller can pay the buyer or acquirer a huge amount of money.
 Indemnification provisions that are often negotiated extensively are as follows:

-- Sandbagging – with this, it’s more buyer-friendly because it allows a buyer in bringing an indemnity claim that is based on a breach even when it was known before the date of closing.
-A seller will try to the limit remedies to the buyer based on the preexisting knowledge of the breach or inaccuracy.
+- Sandbagging – This, it’s more buyer-friendly because it allows a buyer in bringing an indemnity claim that is based on a breach even when it was known before the date of closing.
+A seller will try to limit remedies to the buyer based on the preexisting knowledge of the breach or inaccuracy.

-- Cap – this allows for a setting of the maximum limit onto the indemnification obligation of the seller.
+- Cap – This allows for a setting of the maximum limit on the indemnification obligation of the seller.
 It can be by a percentage or a specific amount in AED.
-The ideal situation would be the seller setting the cap as low as what’s possible.
-The buyer, on the other hand, would want to be rid of the cap or try in increasing the size of a cap through negotiations.
+The ideal situation would be for the seller to set the cap as low as what’s possible.
+The buyer, on the other hand, would want to be rid of the cap or try in increasing the size of the cap through negotiations.

 If you want more information regarding the drafting and notarization of an agreement to sell a commercial shop in UAE, call us here in Notary Public Dubai today!